 How To Remove A Popcorn Ceiling

-There are a few different ways to remove popcorn ceilings.
-These are the three most effective ways to remove the popcorn ceiling safely and effectively without having to hire a professional contractor which will more than double the cost.
+There are a few ways to remove popcorn ceilings.
+These are the three most effective ways without having to hire a professional contractor which will more than double the cost.

 Method 1: Most Efficient Method

 This method takes time but leaves you with a smooth look.
 You won’t need to buy much for it and if you do, it won’t cost more than $50.
-So, it’s a great, efficient, and likely the most common way to remove popcorn ceilings.
+It’s a great, efficient, and the most common way to remove popcorn ceilings.

 What You’ll Need